grayusan/Portfolio/content/articles/blog_site.md

 Several months ago, my friend produced a portfolio website with Nuxt.js on github pages.
 I was heavily inspired by the idea of that and started working on my very own portfolio.
 At the time, I did not have enough knowledge of front-end; therefore I had to learn everything from scratch.
 Overall it was a good practice and I am satisfied with the quality of this portfolio site.

-## How this blog&portfolio site is created with Nuxt.js
+## How this blog&portfolio site was created with Nuxt.js

-Several months ago, my friend created
+I got the idea several months ago when I saw my friend's portfolio.
+Since then, I started working on the project.

 ### Main technology
 Nuxt.js with nuxt content